 Why is sensory exploration important?

-The best way to help Baby on her unconscious quest to build as many connections in her brain as possible is to feed that tendency for growth.
+The best way to help Baby on their unconscious quest to build as many connections in their brain as possible is to feed that tendency for growth.
 The synapses that grow the strongest are the ones that are activated the most, so if you talk to Baby often, that’s going to strengthen the parts of the brain related to language development.

 How can I help encourage sensory exploration?